TheYesUniverse/three-fowl-core-algorithms/README.md

 ## Running Code and Tests

-To run the app in your browser, clone down the repo and simply start the app.
+To run the app in your browser, clone down the repo, in the directory run 'npm install' and simply start the app.
 ```
 $ npm start
 ```